arw180/dotfiles/CheatSheet.md

 * `:set ft?`: see the file type detected by vim

+Searching:
+* `:grep -r "someregex" .`: search project (I think) for regex.
+Hit enter and use `:copen` to open quickfix menu to navigate
+* `:grep -rF "somestring" .`: search project (I think) for string.
+Hit enter and use `:copen` to open quickfix menu to navigate

 ## vim-fugitive
 * `:Gblame` to see git blame info
 * `:help fugitive`
 * `:Gstatus` to bring up output of `git status`
 * `:Ggrep` to search the working tree using `git grep`
-* `:Glog` loads all previous revisions of the file into the quickfix listso you can iterate over them and watch the file evolve
+* `:Glog` loads all previous revisions of the file into the quickfix list so you can iterate over them and watch the file evolve
 * `:Git` to run any arbitrary command `:Git!` to open the output of a command in a temp file
+* `<leader>gg`: toggle git gutter

 ## rainbow-parenthesis
 * `:RainbowParenthesesToggle       " Toggle it on/off`